-• Option 1 will be for Park Access Plus the Bear Lake Road Corridor (from the junction of Trail Ridge Road to the Bear Lake Trailhead), which will include the entire corridor and access to the rest of the park.
+- Option 1: will be for park access plus the Bear Lake Road Corridor (from the junction of Trail Ridge Road to the Bear Lake Trailhead), which will include the entire corridor and access to the rest of the park.
 This reservation period will be from 5 a.m. to 6 p.m.

 The first thing you will want to do is plan ahead.
-There is no wifi or phone service in large portions of the Park, so you don’t want to waste precious time trying to figure out where to go and what to do once you get there.
+There is no WiFi or phone service in large portions of the Park, so you don’t want to waste precious time trying to figure out where to go and what to do once you get there.
 Another important thing to plan for is leaving home early.
 Rocky Mountain National Park is about an hour drive from Winter Park and the parking lots fill up FAST, especially if you are wanting to do a hike.
 Even if you aren’t hiking, there is only one main road through the park and the RV’s and other folks that flood to the park every year are all trying to get there early too.
 It’s true what they say- the early bird gets the worm!
 Something else to think of ahead of time is hydration.
-You are at 12,000+ feet in Rocky Mountain National Park and that type of altitude can really cause problems if you aren’t properly hydrated.
+You are at 12,000+ feet in Rocky Mountain National Park and that type of altitude can really cause problems if you are not properly hydrated.
 Start drinking plenty of water the day before your trip.
 Finally, if you are doing any hiking, you will want to make sure to pack some rain gear, even if the weather isn’t calling for rain.
 There are regular afternoon thunder showers in the summer and you don’t want to get caught off guard when a gully washer passes through.

-For the Non-Hikers
+2. For the Non-Hikers

 Just want to see some beautiful sights and not break a sweat?
 Driving Trail Ridge Road through the park is one of the most sweeping, majestic mountain drives you can find.
 You don’t even have to leave the comfort of your car to make the trip well worth it.
 Plus, the drive is littered with spots to pull over and snap a great picture.
 Keep your eyes peeled for Rainbow Curve, Forest Canyon Overlook, Lava Cliffs and Many Parks Curve just to name a few.
 Throughout most of the summer there are still patches of snow at the top, so go ahead and have yourself a summer snowball fight while you are up there.
 Not many people can boast that they have done that!
 Keep in mind that Trail Ridge Road is only open from Memorial Day through mid-October.
 Click here to view a time lapse video of the drive.

-Please Don’t Touch
+3. Please Don’t Touch

-One of the most spectacular things about Rocky Mountain National Park is the amount of wildlife there is right at your fingertips….well, not exactly your fingertips because you don’t want to get too close, but you are guaranteed to see some from your car window!
+One of the most spectacular things about Rocky Mountain National Park is the amount of wildlife there is right at your fingertips… well, not exactly your fingertips because you don’t want to get too close, but you are guaranteed to see some from your car window!
 Every time I have driven Trail Ridge Road I’ve seen multiple elk and sometimes herds of up to 200!
-One of the Park’s most prevalent animals is the elk and what a treat to catch a glimpse of them during rutting season!
+One of the park’s most prevalent animals is the elk and what a treat to catch a glimpse of them during rutting season!
 Sometimes you can hear them before you see them when they make their distinct high pitched bugling calls.
 It is a truly unique experience and Rocky Mountain National Park is one of the only places you can get this close to it.
-Click here for more information on the wildlife that call Rocky Mountain National Park home and for some wildlife etiquette.

-Hiking Options
+4. Hiking Options

 If you are traveling from Winter Park, you will enter Rocky Mountain National Park on the West side after you pass through the town of Grand Lake.
 For this blog I have chosen hikes I love on the West side so you can get there earlier and get a parking spot.
 For those of you who want an easy hike option, I highly recommend Coyote Valley Trail.
 Being only one-mile round trip and relatively flat, this trail is appropriate for all age and skill levels.
 When I say all skill levels, I mean it.
 It is one of two wheelchair accessible trails in Rocky Mountain National Park.
 This hike offers beautiful views of Kawuneeche Valley and crosses over The Colorado River.
 On top of all that you will get views of Never Summer Mountains and, fingers crossed, some wildlife.
 Another easy hike if you are wanting to squeeze one in on your round trip over Trail Ridge Road to Estes Park, is Big Meadows.
 Park at Green Mountain Trail for this 3.6 mile round trip hike that has some really cool views.
 Big Meadows is the largest montane meadow in Rocky Mountain National Park which means elk, deer and even moose can often be spotted grazing there.